---

 Whilst developing your application with Cloud Functions, it is possible to run the functions inside of a local emulator.

-To call the emulated functions, call the useEmulator method exposed by the library:
+To call the emulated functions in the **default** region, call the `useEmulator` method exposed by the library:

 import functions from '@react-native-firebase/functions';